Cancer Research at the Maine Medical Center Research Institute

 Clinical trials test and compare new treatment and diagnostic tools against those typically in use today.
 Patients participating in clinical trials have access to the latest experimental treatments.
 For some patients, these experimental treatments can offer hope after standard treatments have failed.
 Clinical research is underway at MMC and in our community on numerous fronts, including:

-- The Maine Center for Cancer Medicine, Maine's largest private oncology group practice, works closely with the Research Institute to provide our patients access to novel cancer treatments that may not be available elsewhere in the state.
+- New England Cancer Specialists, Maine's largest private oncology group practice, works closely with the Research Institute to provide our patients access to novel cancer treatments that may not be available elsewhere in the state.

 - The Maine Children's Cancer Program has an exceptionally strong children's cancer research program.
 As a member of the Children's Oncology Group, which is the world's premier childhood cancer research organization, the program is involved in active clinical research and trials that offer young patients access to the latest and best therapies under investigation.